plone/training/gatsby/navigation.rst

 Navigation
 ==========

+So we have covered page creation and displaying data.

+As the amount the content and pages increases, navigation is important so that a user does not get lost deep in a site.

-Navigation is a vital part of any site, especially as the amount of content increases. gatsby-source-plone provides Breadcrumb and root Navigation data, making this task fairly simple.
+gatsby-source-plone provides Breadcrumb and root Navigation data, making this task fairly simple.

 Breadcrumbs
 -----------

 Since breadcrumbs depend on the page you are in, it needs to be dynamically created for each page.

 So the approach is to query it in each page as they are created and pass it on to the Breadcrumb component.

 .. code-block:: none